skeeterSoftworks/BabelShark/README.md

 -Designed the most of the BabelShark DB using native MySQL (yet to add the Group table for individual courses);

 Big ToDos:
--Switch to using REST calls instead of serving HTML pages for each HTTP req;
+-add Jasper report with data for each student;
 -Use RxJava and Optionals;
 -Add Admin Control panel for manually processing user's role-requests by newly registered users;
 -Add Course/Group views to be available to users with 'Teacher' and 'Admin' role;